The Word for today:

 Most of us are already aware of the President’s pronouncement, so we will lead into our response with the letter we received from North Carolina:

-***It's a sin, Thomas, no different than any other sin -- and there's the rub.
-The gay community has made it into a lifestyle.
+It's a sin, Thomas, no different than any other sin -- and therein lies the crux of the issue.
+The gay community has proclaimed sin to be a lifestyle.
 They march with the mayor down 5th Avenue.

 It's a sin that is no different from my pride, my two decades of drunkenness, my divorce, my you name it.